ZhongyangMA/ZhongyangMA.github.io/_posts/2016-10-03-ReentrantLock-vs-synchronized.md

 permalink: /archivers/ReentrantLock-vs-synchronized
 ---

+Lock provides a tool to control access to a shared resource in a multi-threaded environment.
+A lock provides access to only one thread at a time to the shared resource.
 Before Java 5.0, the only mechanisms for coordinating access to shared data were *synchronized* and *volatile*.
 Java 5.0 adds another option: *ReentrantLock*.
-Contrary to what some have written, ReentrantLock is not a replacement for intrinsic locking, but rather an alternative with advanced features for when intrinsic locking proves too limited.
+ReentrantLock is a mutual exclusion lock similar to implicit lock provided by synchronized methods and statements but with additional flexibility.
+It is not a replacement for intrinsic locking, but rather an alternative with advanced features.

 <!--more-->